puutaro/CommandClick/README.md

 ${variable name2}:HL:BTN=label=cmd=jsf '${0}' exmple!label=button label2,
 ```

 - How to write about `setVariableType.js` is above same.
-But, must be comma in varialbe define end.
+But, must be comma in variable definition end.
 Instead, you can use indent and newline

 ```setVariableTypes.js
 ${variable name1}: